Topological recursion for Kadomtsev-Petviashvili tau functions of hypergeometric type: Topological recursion and its applications

 We can also use Theorems~\ref{thm:Family1TR} and~\ref{thm:Family2TR} to uniformly prove various ELSV-type formulas that generalize the classical formula of Ekedahl--Lando--Shapiro--Vainshtein~\cite{ELSV} and relate the combinatorially defined weighted Hurwitz numbers to the intersection theory of the moduli spaces of curves and cohomological field theories.
 Indeed, in general, if it is given that a particular enumerative problem satisfies the spectral curve topological recursion, the techniques of \cite{Eynard} and~\cite{DOSS} allow to immediately deduce and prove the respective ELSV-type formula, cf. \cite{LPSZ,FangZong,BDKLM}.

-In particular, the present paper (suitably complemented by particular computations identifying the tautological cohomology classes in the moduli spaces of curves and/or the corresponding cohomological field theories results for the respective cases --- note, however, that this is not the tricky part, as the general techniques from \cite{Eynard,DOSS} work in a fairly straightforward way) gives new proofs of the following ELSV-type formulas: \begin{itemize} \item the original Ekedahl--Lando--Shapiro--Vainshtein formula \cite{ELSV}; the respective (topological recursion) $\Rightarrow$ (ELSV formula) part is proved in \cite{Eynard,DKOSS}; \item the Johnson--Pandharipande--Tseng formula \cite{JohnsonPandTseng}; the respective (topological recursion) $\Rightarrow$ (ELSV-type formula) part is proved in \cite{DLPS}; \item the ELSV-type formula for monotone (orbifold) Hurwitz numbers \cite{ALS,DoKarev}; the respective (topological recursion) $\Rightarrow$ (ELSV-type formula) part is proved in \cite{ALS,DoKarev}; \item the ELSV-type formula for double Hurwitz numbers \cite{BDKLM}; \item the ($q$-orbifold) $r$-spin Zvonkine formula \cite{Zvonkine,KLPS19,BKLPS,DKPS}; the respective (topological recursion) $\Rightarrow$ (ELSV-type formula) part is proved in \cite{LPSZ}; \item the formula relating the extended Ooguri-Vafa partition function of the colored HOMFLY polynomials of torus knots with the open Gromov-Witten invariants of the resolved conifold \cite{DiaconescuShendeVafa,FangZong,DKPSS}; the respective (topological recursion) $\Rightarrow$ (ELSV-type formula) part is proved in \cite{FangZong}. \end{itemize}
+In particular, the present paper (suitably complemented by particular computations identifying the tautological cohomology classes in the moduli spaces of curves and/or the corresponding cohomological field theories results for the respective cases --- note, however, that this is not the tricky part, as the general techniques from \cite{Eynard,DOSS} work in a fairly straightforward way) gives new proofs of the following ELSV-type formulas: \begin{itemize} \item the original Ekedahl--Lando--Shapiro--Vainshtein formula \cite{ELSV}; the respective (topological recursion) $\Rightarrow$ (ELSV formula) part is proved in \cite{Eynard,DKOSS}; \item the Johnson--Pandharipande--Tseng formula \cite{JohnsonPandTseng}; the respective (topological recursion) $\Rightarrow$ (ELSV-type formula) part is proved in \cite{DLPS}; \item the ELSV-type formula for monotone (orbifold) Hurwitz numbers \cite{ALS,DoKarev}; the respective (topological recursion) $\Rightarrow$ (ELSV-type formula) part is proved in \cite{ALS,DoKarev}; \item the ELSV-type formula for double Hurwitz numbers \cite{BDKLM}; \item the ($q$-orbifold) $r$-spin Zvonkine formula \cite{Zvonkine,KLPS19,BKLPS,DKPS}; the respective (topological recursion) $\Rightarrow$ (ELSV-type formula) part is proved in \cite{LPSZ}; \item the formula relating the extended Ooguri-Vafa partition function of the colored HOMFLY polynomials of torus knots with the open Gromov-Witten invariants of the resolved conifold \cite{DiaconescuShendeVafa,FangZong,DKPSS}; the respective (topological recursion) $\Rightarrow$ (ELSV-type formula) part is proved in \cite{FangZong}. \item The Mari\~no--Vafa formula (also called Gopakumar--Mari\~no--Vafa formula in the literature) for the special cubic Hodge integrals conjectured in~\cite{MarinoVafa-conj} and proved in~\cite{LiuLiuZhou,OkounkovPandharipande-GMV}, see an explanation in~\cite[Lemma 2.26]{kramer2021kp}.
+It corresponds to the case $\psi=ay$, $y=\log(1-z)$ (cf.~\cite[Equation 2.1]{OkounkovPandharipande-GMV}).
+The respective (topological recursion) $\Rightarrow$ (ELSV-type formula) part is proved in~\cite{Eynard}. \end{itemize}

 Since, as mentioned in Section~\ref{sec:moreTR}, the present paper proves topological recursion also for quite a few previously unknown cases of Hurwitz-type problems, we also naturally get implications for new ELSV-type formulas.
 Using the general techniques from \cite{Eynard,DOSS} we can routinely and absolutely straightforwardly produce new ELSV-type formulas.
 The interesting open question here is to identify the cohomological field theories (possibly with a non-flat unit) that might occur this way and simultaneously also emerge naturally in different mathematical contexts.
 This, however, goes beyond the scope of the present paper.